ika-rwth-aachen/omega-prime/README.md

 ### ROS 2 Conversion
   - Tooling for conversion from ROS 2 bag-files containing [perception_msgs::ObjectList](https://github.com/ika-rwth-aachen/perception_interfaces/blob/main/perception_msgs/msg/ObjectList.msg) messages to omega-prime MCAP is available in `tools/ros2_conversion/`.
-  - A Dockerfile and usage instructions are provided there to run the export end-to-end.
+  - A Dockerfile and  [usage instructions](tools/ros2_conversion/README.md) are provided explaining how to run the export end-to-end.

 The data model and format utilize [ASAM OpenDRIVE](https://publications.pages.asam.net/standards/ASAM_OpenDRIVE/ASAM_OpenDRIVE_Specification/latest/specification/index.html#) and [ASAM Open-Simulation-Interface GroundTruth messages](https://opensimulationinterface.github.io/osi-antora-generator/asamosi/V3.7.0/specification/index.html). omega-prime sets requirements on presence and quality of ASAM OSI GroundTruth messages and ASAM OpenDRIVE files and defines a file format for the exchange and storage of these.